YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Parametrized response:

-> Can a ${stud_role_assocend0} can also play the role of one of the other roles at different times or at the same time?
+> Can a ${stud_role_assocend0} also play the role of one of the other roles at different times or at the same time?

 Level 4: Resource response with Quiz: